The Natural Balance of Honour

 Honour

 The English word honour dates from around 1200 CE, deriving from the Latin honorem (meaning refined, grace, beauty) via the Old French (and thence Anglo-Norman) onor/onur.
-As used by The Numinous Way, honour means an instinct for and an adherence to what is fair, dignified, and valourous.
-An honourable person is thus refined: that is, they are noble and cultured and hence distinguished by virtue of their character, which is one of manners, fairness, natural dignity, culture, and valour.
+By the term honour I mean an instinct for and an adherence to what is fair, dignified, and valourous.
+An honourable person is thus refined: that is, they are noble and hence distinguished by virtue of their character, which is one of manners, fairness, natural dignity, and valour.

 In respect of early usage of the term, two quotes may be of interest.
 The first, from c.
 1393 CE, is taken from a poem, in Middle English, by John Gower: